Unit

 .

-Add the variable describing the unit
+Add the variable describing the current “online” state of the

 .